ryaneggz/deepagents/README.md

 Sub agents are useful for ["context quarantine"](https://www.dbreunig.com/2025/06/26/how-to-fix-your-context.html#context-quarantine) (to help not pollute the overall context of the main agent) as well as custom instructions.

-### Adding Langchain MCP Adapter
+## Adding Langchain MCP Adapter

 The `deepagents` library can be ran with MCP tools.
 This can be extended with the [Langchain MCP Adapter](https://github.com/langchain-ai/langchain-mcp-adapters).

-This can be configured by running `pip install langchain-mcp-adapter` or adding it to the requirements.txt for your agent.
+(To run the example below, will need to `pip install langchain-mcp-adapter`)

 ```python
 import asyncio